Tinto, Odiel and Piedras (Spain)

 Climate

-This region of Spain is prone to droughts, being the most recent drought periods: 1950-1951, 1954, 1957, 1964, 1966-1967, 1972, 1974, 1979-1981, 1990-1995, and 2011–2017.
-An increase in the frequency and intensity of droughts is projected for Spain, particularly in the southern and southeastern regions of the peninsula as the 21st century progresses (Centro de Estudios Hidrológicos, 2017)
+Furthermore this region of Spain is prone to droughts, with drought periods in 1950-1951, 1954, 1957, 1964, 1966-1967, 1972, 1974, 1979-1981, 1990-1995, and 2011–2017.
+An increase in the frequency and intensity of droughts is projected for Spain, particularly in the southern and southeastern regions of the peninsula as the 21st century progresses (Centro de Estudios Hidrológicos, 2017).

 References: